PO Box 640

 Bend, OR 97709

 After 18 months as Executive Director of PLAYA, an inspiring artists' and scientists' residency program on the shores of Summer Lake, Oregon, Waterston is back in Bend...writing, teaching and generally catching up.
 Look here for information about my upcoming "Writing Down the Baja" creative writing workshop.
-Ninth annual!
+Tenth annual!